Aliases for MAPK11 Gene

 GeneCards Summary for MAPK11 Gene

 MAPK11 (Mitogen-Activated Protein Kinase 11) is a Protein Coding gene.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include protein serine/threonine kinase activity and MAP kinase activity.
+Among its related pathways are MAPK signaling pathway and Immune System.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAPK12.

 UniProtKB/Swiss-Prot for MAPK11 Gene